aaryank1/Weather-App/README.md

 This application provides current weather information and forecasts for any location.
 It's a straightforward and easy-to-use weather application built using modern web technologies.

 # Features
-Current Weather: Get up-to-date weather information for any location, including temperature, weather conditions, and more.
+Current Weather: Get up-to-date weather information for any location, including temperature, weather conditions, and more.<br>
-Search by City: Easily search for weather information by entering the name of the city.
+Search by City: Easily search for weather information by entering the name of the city.<br>
 User-Friendly Interface: A clean and intuitive interface that makes checking the weather quick and easy.

 # Demo